minkeymouse/nowcasting-kr/ISSUES.md

        - **Tertiary**: Complete horizon 22 (currently n_valid=0, should be n_valid=1)
        - **Horizon-specific**: Improve at volatile horizons (7-8, 13-14) where current sMAE spikes to 2.33-3.28
      - **Decision tree**:
-       - **If improvement ≥ 10% AND DDFM > 5% better than DFM**: Document percentage improvement, proceed to Phase 1.2 (activation ablation study)
+       - **If improvement ≥ 10% AND DDFM > 5% better than DFM**: ✅ SUCCESS - Document percentage improvement, proceed to Phase 1.2 (activation ablation study)
-       - **If improvement < 10% but > 0% AND DDFM > 5% better than DFM**: Partial success, document findings, proceed to Phase 1.2
+       - **If improvement < 10% but > 0% AND DDFM > 5% better than DFM**: ⚠️ PARTIAL SUCCESS - Document findings, proceed to Phase 1.2
-       - **If improvement < 10% OR DDFM still identical to DFM**: Check training logs, verify encoder architecture used, verify all improvements were applied, proceed to Phase 2 root cause analysis
+       - **If improvement < 10% OR DDFM still identical to DFM**: ❌ NEEDS INVESTIGATION - Check training logs, verify encoder architecture used, verify all improvements were applied, proceed to Phase 2 root cause analysis
-       - **If no improvement or degradation**: Check training logs for errors, verify all improvements were applied, investigate why improvements didn't work, proceed to Phase 2
+       - **If no improvement or degradation**: ❌ FAILURE - Check training logs for errors, verify all improvements were applied, investigate why improvements didn't work, proceed to Phase 2
+     - **Documentation**:
-     - **Documentation**: Update `nowcasting-report/contents/6_discussion.tex` and `nowcasting-report/contents/3_results_forecasting.tex` with improvement percentage, DDFM vs DFM comparison, and findings
+       - Update `nowcasting-report/contents/6_discussion.tex` with improvement percentage, DDFM vs DFM comparison, and findings
-     - **Status**: ⚠️ **BLOCKED** - Requires training and forecasting experiments to complete
+       - Update `nowcasting-report/contents/3_results_forecasting.tex` with new metrics if improved
+       - Update `ISSUES.md` with Phase 1 results and next steps
+       - Regenerate tables/plots if results change significantly

   **Phase 1.2: Activation Ablation Study (If Phase 1 shows improvement)**
   4. **Systematic activation comparison** - Find optimal activation function